-Selection and propagation of cider varieties has followed long testing in our climate and soils, resulting in the judgment that our apple variety selections achieve extraordinary intensity and character under local conditions.
+Selection and propagation of cider varieties has followed long testing in our climate and soils, so that our apple variety selections achieve extraordinary intensity and character under local conditions.
 Other places they would not necessarily grow, taste, or look the same.
 Indeed English and French growers who have visited here confirm that in some cases they look, taste and even bear better than at home: Kingston Black, a notorious pain in the neck to grow, behaves pretty well in New Hampshire.
 Of course, that may also be because weird apple trees don’t frighten us.
 We’ve been growing apple trees here on Farnum Hill for a long time, and know how to persuade them do our bidding, at least some of the time.

 Bittersweets, containing high tannins and sugars, provide structure, and a certain breadth of aromas & flavors as well as range of sensation, deeper fruit and some of the high tropical perfumes.
 Varieties such as Dabinett, Yarlington Mill, Chisel Jersey, Ellis Bitter, Ashton Bitter, Somerset Redstreak, Medaille d’Or, odds and ends of others.